Death in Paradise: Awards

 Red Planet Pictures was nominated for, and won, the "Diversity in a Drama Production Award" for Death in Paradise.
 Sara Martins, Danny John-Jules, Don Warrington and Tobi Bakare collected the award at a ceremony supported by the BBC and ITV that took place on 15 February 2015.

 Broadcast

 In the UK, all series are shown on BBC One.
 The first series was broadcast in late 2011.
 The second series was broadcast in January 2013, with subsequent series filling the same January slot; all series were shown in a 9:00–10:00 pm slot.

 In France the programme is broadcast on France 2 and France Ô.

 Death in Paradise is broadcast in 236 territories.
-The series is available to stream, as of May 2020, on Britbox.
+The entire series has been available to stream all year around since May 2020 on Britbox.
 In the USA the programme appears on a number of PBS stations.
-The show is also featured on Ovation's "Morning Mysteries" block on Fridays, and also aired on the network every Thursday night back-to-back at 7PM ET.
+The show is currently featured on Ovation's "Morning Mysteries" block on Fridays, and also used to air on the network every Thursday night at 7PM with back-to-back episodes.
 In Germany, the show is now streaming on Disney+ as part of their third-party contract agreement.